- Uninstalling from Windows does not remove all files, folders, and registry keys associated with a program.

 The more software that starts up with Windows, the sluggish the system becomes.
 Many applications activate this option without you realizing it.
 To check:

-- Open the Task Manager to Ctrl + Shift + Esc or Ctrl + Alt + Delete and choosing the corresponding option.
+- Open the Task Manager with Ctrl + Shift + Esc or Ctrl + Alt + Delete and choosing the corresponding option.

 - If you see the reduced version, click on “More details”.